from The Open University

 Alternatively you can skip the navigation by pressing 'Enter'.

 The energy carried by ocean waves derives from a proportion of the wind energy transferred to the ocean surface by frictional drag.
 So, ultimately it stems from the proportion of incoming solar energy that drives air movement.
 Just how much energy is carried by a single wave depends on the wind speed and the area of ocean surface that it crosses; wave height, wavelength, and therefore wave energy, are functions of the distance or fetch over which the wind blows.
-This unit considers the power of the waves as a potential source of useable energy and whether or not it can ever make any significant contributionn to global energy supplies.
+This free course, Energy resources: Wave energy, considers wave power as a source of useable energy and whether or not it can ever make any significant contribution to global energy supplies.

 - explain the principles that underlie the ability of wave power to deliver useable energy;